 The UCAS Clearing courses list will show the courses that have places and are available for you to apply for once you have your exam results.
 For many students, applying for Clearing courses is a great way to secure a university place, perhaps because you may not have the grades you were hoping for or have only just decided to apply to university.

-From early July to October, you can apply for a UCAS Clearing course if you’re not already holding an offer from a university or college, and the course still has places.
-You will need your exam results to go through Clearing.
-If you are studying A levels then you will not be able to apply for any Clearing courses until mid-August.
+If you are studying A levels in 2022, you will not be able to apply for any Clearing courses until 18 August.
 If you’re ready to apply for university before Clearing opens, you may be able to submit a late application for your chosen course, or apply through UCAS Extra.

-If you’re applying for any Clearing courses, you’ll still need to register and make an application through UCAS as normal.
+If you’re applying for any courses through Clearing, you’ll still need to register and make an application through UCAS as normal.
 If you’re not holding any offers from other universities, UCAS will provide you with a Clearing Number, which enables you to apply for Clearing courses.
-Once Clearing is open you can call our Clearing hotline which is open Monday to Friday 9am until 5pm or speak to us using our live chat service on our website.

-Speak to a current student to learn more about life at the University of Gloucestershire.
+Speak to a current student to learn more about life at University of Gloucestershire.